Chicago heist begs question: Should Chicago hire own Rittenhouse to protect retailers?

 Why would any constituent ever have to plead with the city’s leaders like this to keep them safe?

 Maybe this is just the price of progressive progress?

-Last week, the city’s police force threatened to shut down the Loop, the prime downtown business district, by raising the Chicago River bridges connecting it to the rest of the city after police arrested 21 people in the wake of a 15-year-old boy and a 12-year-old girl being shot at a social media-advertised party that told city youth to come party downtown.
+Last week, the city’s police , the prime downtown business district, by raising the Chicago River bridges connecting it to the rest of the city after police arrested 21 people in the wake of a 15-year-old boy and a 12-year-old girl being shot at a social media-advertised party that told city youth to come party downtown.

 It’s gotten so bad that the police now have plans reminiscent of medieval times to deal with public disorder.